logo

 b.
 Awards, Recognition and Royal Pardon

-After World War II, Turing received the Order of the British Empire.
-His biographer, Andrew Hodges, unveiled an English Heritage blue plaque at his childhood home to commemorate what would have been Turing's 86th birthday if alive today.
+After the war, he received the Order of the British Empire.
+Turing's biographer Andrew Hodges would have unveiled an English Heritage blue plaque outside his childhood home on his 86th birthday, if he were still alive today.

-Bank of England announced in July 2019 that the new PS50 note for the UK will feature images and print his face, among around 1,000 public nominees, including mathematician Ada Lovelace and theoretical physicist Stephen Hawking.
-Turing was selected from these names.
+In July 2019, The Bank of England announced that his face would be depicted on the new PS50 note for the UK, one of over 1,000 public nominations alongside such figures as mathematician Ada Lovelace and theoretical physicist Stephen Hawking.
+From these names, Turing was the name selected.

 III - Ten Lessons Alan Turing Taught Us About Solving Problems